amirgolp/invoiceManager/README.md

     pip install -e .
     ```

+4. Create a `config.yaml` file in the root of your project directory with your MongoDB configuration:

+    ```yaml
+    database:
+      db_name: "invoiceDB"
+      username: "your_username"
+      password: "your_password"
+      host: "your_cluster_url"
+    ```

+    Replace the placeholders with your actual MongoDB Atlas credentials.
 ## Configuration

 Before using Invoicer, you need to set up the database connection.
 Update the `DatabaseConfig` parameters in your scripts with your MongoDB Atlas credentials: